Subject to change. Last updated July 8, 2022.

 My child and/or someone in my immediate family is immunosuppressed (i.e. higher risk for severe illness).
 Can we still participate this summer?

 Out of an abundance of care and precaution, TAFers with any comorbidities or living as part of a higher-risk household should consult a physician before deciding to participate in TAF.
-Though we are taking extensive actions to keep the community safe, TAF is not able to guarantee that a person on our site will not be exposed to COVID-19.
-If you have any concerns, please contact email@example.com to set up a time to discuss how we can help.
+Though we are taking appropriate actions to keep the community safe, TAF is not able to guarantee that a TAF participant will not be exposed to COVID-19.
+If you have any concerns, please contact firstname.lastname@example.org to set up a time to discuss how we can help.

 How will TAF respond to a potential COVID-19 case or positive test during camp?

 These protocols are subject to change.
-We will be testing symptomatic campers and staffers at camp, and isolating those individuals as we wait for results.
-The camper/staffer will be tested for COVID-19 with an on-site, TAF-administered rapid antigen test.
-The Medical team may also request and authorize the camper/staffer to be driven off-campus for a confirmatory NAAT/PCR test (North Manchester CVS or Parkview Wabash Hospital).
+We will be testing close contacts and any campers and staffers who display symptoms of any illness at TAF with an on-site, rapid antigen test, and isolating those individuals as appropriate.
+The Medical Team may also request and authorize the camper/staffer to be driven off-campus for a confirmatory PCR/NAAT test.

 - If the camper tests positive for COVID-19, parents will need to make arrangements to pick up the camper as soon as possible, and contact tracing will begin with testing of close contacts (roommates and small group members).